clw8998/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/neuroweb-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Moonbeam parachain:
+Here you'll find a variety of dashboards that help visualize data from the Neuroweb parachain:

 - [Neuroweb](https://dune.com/substrate/neuroweb): A comprehensive analysis of NeuroWeb, including: DKG, knowledge asset, asset, and XCM analysis.